Premier Family Law Representation In Southern Florida

 A lot of information can be obtained during the discovery to show unreported income.
 Additionally experts, such as forensic accountants and vocational consultants, can be retained to report and testify about a spouse’s income and earning capacity.
 Forensic accountants and other experts can be expensive, so we only recommend using one when necessary.

-Imputing Income of Unemployed and Underemployed Spouses
+Imputing Income Of Unemployed And Underemployed Spouses

-Vocational experts are brought in if one of the spouses is unemployed, willfully underemployed, or has had a job loss.
-Their work experience, education, and skills are reviewed along with the job market.
+Vocational experts are brought in if one of the spouses is unemployed, willfully underemployed or has had a job loss.
+Their work experience, education and skills are reviewed along with the job market.
 The courts are then told what the individual can expect to make based on available new jobs and the overall industry.

 Emotional Issues